OctopusDeploy/docs/docs/deployment-examples/java-applications/deploying-java-applications.md

 ### Step 2: Create the Project and Deployment Process {#DeployingJavaapplications-Step2:Createtheprojectanddeploymentprocess}

-1. Create a new project called "Press Any Key"
+1. Create a new project called **Press Any Key**.
-2. Add a "Deploy a package" step to the deployment process
+2. Add a **Deploy a package** step to the deployment process.
-3. Configure the step to deploy the package `PressAnyKey.1.0.0.zip`
+3. Configure the step to deploy the package `PressAnyKey.1.0.0.zip`.
-4. Configure the step to run a [post-deployment script](/docs/deployment-examples/custom-scripts/index.md) to start the application
+4. Configure the step to run a [post-deployment script](/docs/deployment-examples/custom-scripts/index.md) to start the application.

 **PowerShell**